paulmarrington/lispz/doc/preparation.md

 # The REPL

-While in development mode, a lispz repl is available in the browser by typing <Ctrl><Alt>L. Two entry fields will appear at the bottom of the screen, one for required packages and one for a lispz command.
+While in development mode, a lispz repl is available in the browser by typing Ctrl-Alt-L. Two entry fields will appear at the bottom of the screen, one for required packages and one for a lispz command.
 Output will be available on the JavaScript console.